Getting the Perfect Headshot That Matches Your Brand

 Choose an outfit that fits your brand image

 If you want to present an extremely professional service that deals with high-budget sales and purchases, a fitted black suit or dress will help complete your brand image.
 If you’re hoping to present something a bit more approachable and maybe more budget-friendly, the expensive suits aren’t necessary, and might even have a negative effect.
+Looking natural, as opposed to very posed, might be a better look for you.

 Your intention should be to set the tone of your business and any marketing that accompanies your real estate headshot.